stes/fairness_im_maschinellen_lernen/src/en_04_einfuehrung_datensatz.md

 ```

 <div class="tip" label="Task 1">
-What decision threshold ensures that only individuals who will repay the loan are granted credit?
+What decision threshold ensures that <b>only</b> individuals who will repay the loan are granted credit?
 </div>

 ```js